NativeScript/docs-v7/getting-started.md

 In general npm modules greatly expand the number of things you're able to do in your NativeScript apps.
 Need to do date and time formatting?
 Use [moment](https://www.npmjs.com/package/moment).
 Need utility functions for objects and arrays?
 Use [lodash](https://www.npmjs.com/package/lodash) or [underscore](https://www.npmjs.com/package/underscore).
 This code reuse benefit gets even more powerful when you bring NativeScript plugins into the picture.

-> **Warning**: Not all npm modules work in NativeScript apps.
+> **WARNING**: Not all npm modules work in NativeScript apps.
 Specifically, modules that depend on Node.js or browser APIs will not work, as those APIs do not exist in NativeScript.
 The NativeScript wiki contains a [list of some of the more popular npm modules that have been verified to work in NativeScript apps](https://github.com/NativeScript/NativeScript/wiki/supported-npm-modules).

 ### Using a NativeScript plugin in your app